GNOME/glib/docs/reference/gio/overview.md

   a set of paths separated by a colon, GIO will attempt to load additional modules from within the path.
 This environment variable is ignored when running in a setuid program.
+- `GNOTIFICATION_BACKEND`.
+This variable can be set to the name of a GNotificationBackend implementation to override the default for debugging purposes.
+The implementations that are included in GIO have the names "freedesktop", "cocoa", "gtk" and "portal".
+The special value "help" can be used to print a list of available implementations to standard output.
 - `GSETTINGS_BACKEND`.
 This variable can be set to the name of a GSettingsBackend implementation to override the default for debugging purposes.
 The memory-based implementation that is included in GIO has the name "memory", the one in dconf has the name "dconf".
-The special value help can be used to print a list of available implementations to standard output.
+The special value "help" can be used to print a list of available implementations to standard output.
 - `GSETTINGS_SCHEMA_DIR`.
 This variable can be set to the names of directories to consider when looking for compiled schemas for GSettings,